Jeff Claydon, Suffolk farmer and CEO of Claydon Yield-o-Meter Ltd – the company is celebrating its 40th anniversary this year.

 This year, 50 per cent of our 340ha is into first wheats after beans, oilseed rape and spring oats.
 The remainder is split between two break crops, oilseed rape and spring oats.
 Everything is a week or so behind where I would expect for the time of year, but looks excellent, including the 55ha where we had our cover crop trials.
-This area was subsequently sown with WPB Elyann (KWS) spring oats, a crop which is easy and relatively inexpensive to grow but often produces a margin which compares well with winter wheat.
+This area was subsequently sown with WPB Elyann (KWS) spring oats, a crop that is easy and relatively inexpensive to grow but often produces a margin that compares well with winter wheat.
 Drilled on 9 March, they look exceptional.

-This crop of spring oats spring oats will go for human consumption.
+This crop of spring oats will go for human consumption.
 On 24 May, there was little difference in appearance between the area drilled with the standard Claydon set-up (leading tine followed by 150mm / 7″ A-share) on the right and the Twin Disc/Twin Tine set-up on the left.
 This lower disturbance approach uses about 3l/ha less fuel and provides a more traditional finish than band seeding, where the banded seeded rows are normally 150mm apart, giving the advantage of allowing a Claydon TerraBlade inter-row hoe to take out any weeds growing between them.

 In the last issue of Direct Driller magazine, I discussed our trials with cover crops and promised to update you on any differences that became apparent.
-Long story short, at this stage it is too early to tell, with little in the way of visual or physical differences between the areas where our normal programme of stubble management was used and those which followed a general purpose over-winter cover crop mix (Hutchinsons MaxiCover).
+Long story short, at this stage, it is too early to tell, with little in the way of visual or physical differences between the areas where our normal programme of stubble management was used and those which followed a general-purpose over-winter cover crop mix (Hutchinsons MaxiCover).
 One of the reasons for this could be that after almost 20 years of using Claydon Opti-Till® direct strip seeding our soils are in exceptional condition, healthy, resilient and with excellent drainage, so perhaps cover crops are of less benefit here than they might be where this is not the case.

-April was so dry that any crops which went into soils which had been over-cultivated would have sat there until rain arrived in May, so many which I have seen on other farms are very backward, patchy and will struggle to deliver economic yields.
+April was so dry that any crops which went into soils that had been over-cultivated would have sat there until rain arrived in May, so many which I have seen on other farms are very backward, patchy and will struggle to deliver economic yields.
 Regardless of whether we used the standard Claydon leading tine and A-Share, or the Claydon Twin-Tine low-disturbance arrangement with twin front cutting discs, seed was drilled into moisture and grew away immediately.